petk/php-build-system/docs/php-installation.md

 > **Before running the `make install` or `cmake --install` command, be aware
 > that files will be copied outside of your current build directory.**

+## Introduction

+When we think about installing software, we often imagine downloading a package and setting it up on the system, ready for immediate use.

+PHP can be installed through various methods.
+On \*nix systems, this typically involves using package managers (`apt install`, `dnf install`, `apk install`, `pkg install`, `brew install`), or running all-in-one installers that provide a preconfigured stack.

+However, in the context of a build system, "installation" refers to the process of preparing a directory structure with compiled files, making them ready for direct use or for packaging.

-Installation of built files is usually a simple copy to a predefined directory structure on a given system.
-In this phase the executable binary files, dynamic library objects, header files, \*nix man documentation pages, and similar files are copied to system directories.
+During the installation phase, compiled binaries, dynamic libraries, header files, \*nix man documentation pages, and other related files are copied into a predefined directory structure.
+Some files may also be generated or modified according to the final installation location, known as the *installation prefix*.

-Please note that PHP installation on \*nix systems is typically handled by system package managers through automated scripts.
-Additionally, it is common practice to apply additional patches to tailor the PHP package to suit the specific requirements of the \*nix distribution in use.
+It's important to note that this type of PHP installations are usually managed by package managers, which handle this process through automated scripts.
+Additionally, applying patches to tailor the PHP package to suit the specific requirements of the target system is common practice.

 ## Installing PHP with Autotools-based build system